ivan-hc/AppMan/README.md

 -----------------------------------------------------------------------------
 ## What programs can be installed
-AppMan installs/removes/updates/manages only standalone programs, ie those programs that can be run from a single directory in which they are contained (where `$PROGRAM` is the name of the application, AM installs them always into a dedicated folder named `~/.opt/$PROGRAM`).
+AppMan installs/removes/updates/manages only standalone programs, ie those programs that can be run from a single directory in which they are contained (where `$PROGRAM` is the name of the application, AppMan installs them always into a dedicated folder named `~/.opt/$PROGRAM`, or into a different one if you set it with the `--apps-path` option).

 These programs are taken:
 - from official sources (see Firefox, Thunderbird, Blender, NodeJS, Chromium Latest...);